midisox - a SoX-like workalike, for handling MIDI files

 The current version of midisox_lua is available by http at

 To install it, save it to disc, rename it midisox, move it into your $PATH, make it executable, and if necessary edit the first line to reflect where lua is installed on your system.
-You will also need to install the MIDI.lua module and the luaposix module (on debian: aptitude install liblua5.1-posix1).
-Fetching URLs as input files is believed to work either with the freepops-luacurl module (on debian: aptitude install liblua5.1-curl0), or with the luacurl module.
+You will also need to install the MIDI.lua module and the luaposix module.
+Fetching URLs as input files is believed to work either with the freepops-luacurl module, or with the luacurl module.
 The Lua version runs considerably faster than the Python or Perl versions.

-These files are all on github and can be downloaded by:
+These files are all on gitlab and can be downloaded by:

 5.5, 20130507, All versions: in the quantise effect channels can be given individual lengths